Migrating from Drupal 7 to Drupal 8 was challenging

 Migrating between Drupal 7 and Drupal 8 was challenging for several reasons.
 Drupal 8 contained a completely new codebase, without any of the code from Drupal 7.
 Although Drupal was never compatible between major versions, the transition from 7 to 8 was especially difficult.
 However, the advantages of Drupal 8 remain clear.
 By sharing code with other PHP projects, such as Symfony, Drupal 8 elevated to a modern enterprise-level technology able to support emerging web technologies and trends.

-Understandably, not all Drupal projects were migrated from version 7 to 8, and many people and companies have remained wary of such a large shift, opting to wait until Drupal 9 is released.
+Understandably, not all Drupal web development projects were migrated from version 7 to 8, and many people and companies have remained wary of such a large shift, opting to wait until Drupal 9 is released.